sphere media background sample

 Electricity

-High potential decrease in CO2: a significant proportion of CO2 emissions are linked to transport.
-By replacing petrol or diesel vehicles, electric vehicles help to significantly reduce these emissions, as long as the electricity used to recharge them comes from renewable sources.
+Reducing CO2: A huge amount of CO2 emissions are linked to transport.
+By replacing petrol or diesel with electric vehicles, we can significantly reduce emissions.
+(There’s a proviso: the electricity used to recharge them should come from renewable sources.)

-Reduced sound pollution: electric motors are much quieter than internal combustion engines.
-It contributes to reducing environmental noise exposure, especially in densely populated urban areas.
+Reducing sound pollution: Electric motors are much quieter than internal combustion engines.
+They’ll help to reduce environmental noise, especially in urban areas.

-Technology adapted to the last kilometre: electric vehicles are well-suited to "last-mile" urban use,characterised by short distances and numerous stops (deliveries, taxis, etc.).
-Their driving range is sufficient for these uses, and their capacity to accelerate quickly is ideal for driving in town.
+Perfect for the last mile: Electric vehicles are well-suited to “last-mile” urban use.
+They’re designed for urban mobility, especially short distances and numerous stops.
+Their capacity to accelerate quickly is ideal for driving in town.

 Hydrogen

-Using green hydrogen from renewable energies remains an option in countries where the electricity is produced from carbon sources, but the risk of using "grey" hydrogen (from fossil-based sources) makes this option uncertain.
+Using green hydrogen (from clean energy sources) is an option in countries where electricity comes from carbon sources, but the risk of using "grey" hydrogen (from fossil-based sources) makes this option uncertain.

 Bioenergy

-Bioenergy is a renewable energy produced from organic materials, also called biomass.
-Biomass is any organic material that stores sunlight (through photosynthesis) in chemical energy form.
+Bioenergy is a renewable energy produced from biomass.
+Biomass is an organic material that stores sunlight (through photosynthesis) in the form of chemical energy.

-Reducing CO2 emissions: Mass balance systems can contribute to reducing greenhouse gas emissions, especially in countries where electricity is produced from carbon sources.
-Biofuels and biogas can actually be generated from residual waste or from dedicated crops, which can be used to replace fossil fuels.
+Reducing CO2 emissions.
+Mass balance systems produce lower greenhouse gas emissions, especially compared with electricity produced from fossil fuels.
+Biofuels and biogas can actually be generated from residual waste or dedicated crops.

-Technology is ready: The technologies for producing and using biofuels and biogas are already mature and can be deployed on a large scale.
+Technology is ready.
+The technologies for producing and using biofuels and biogas are ready to be deployed on a large scale.

-Similar air pollution to fossil fuels: Biofuels and biogas combustion emit nitrogen oxide and fine particles that pollute the atmosphere, which can be harmful to human health and the environment.
+Similar air pollution to fossil fuels.
+Biofuel and biogas combustion emits nitrogen oxide and fine particles that pollute the atmophere, which can be harmful to human health and the environment.

-Greater strain on water resources: the production of some crops dedicated to biofuels might require large amounts of water, contributing to exacerbating water stress in some regions.
+Greater strain on water resources.
+The production of some biofuel crops requires large amounts of water, exacerbating water stress.

 "Mass balance": what does it mean?

-The mass balance approach is a means of accounting that helps to track and quantify the flow of raw materials and products throughout the supply chain. .
-It is applied to all types of materials, including fossil raw materials, renewable raw materials, recycled products and finished products.
+The mass balance approach enables us to track and measure raw materials and products throughout the supply chain.
+It can be used to monitor fossil raw materials, renewable raw materials, recycled products, and finished products.

-Electric cargo bikes present a certain number of advantages for deliveries in urban environments:
+What about electric cargo bikes?
+These have a number of advantages for urban environments:

-- Drastic reduction in noise pollution: They are much quieter than vans, improving noise levels in town.
+They drastically reduce noise pollution.
+Bikes are quieter than vans, improving noise levels in towns.

-- Limited benefit in large populated cities: Having a limited range is a constraint, mainly suited to short-distance deliveries (3-4 km around the city centre) in densely populated urban areas.
+They have a limited charge and range.
+Electric bikes are mainly suited to short-distance deliveries (3-4 km) in densely populated urban areas.

 In short, electric cargo bikes are an noteworthy solution for short-distance urban deliveries in large, dense and polluted cities, especially in countries with a high level of carbon-based electricity production.
 However, their more limited range and higher investment cost make them a less commonplace solution for last-mile logistics.